Wraient/TablissNG/docs/docs/support/storage-errors.md

 ## Storage Error

+- **Check for known bugs**
+  - Sometimes a browser update or a bug in TablissNG can cause storage issues.
+  - Check the **[GitHub Issues](https://github.com/BookCatKid/TablissNG/issues)** to see if others are reporting the same problem.
+You can also open a new issue if the bug hasn't been reported yet.

 - **Check you are not in private or incognito browsing mode**
   - This is important when using the web version of TablissNG.
   - This includes permanent private modes like Firefox's "Never remember history" settings.